martijnboland/appoints-api-node/README.md

 Appoints-Api
 ============

 Appoints-Api is a simple example appointment scheduler REST API built with Node.js, Express 4 and Mongodb.
+A client that consumes this API can be found at https://github.com/martijnboland/appoints-client.

 Features
 --------